SiyaJNdzobs/SiyaJNdzobs/README.md

 **The Problem — Ekurhuleni Billing System Breach**

 The recent Ekurhuleni billing system incident exposed a critical security gap: once attackers breached the outer layers of municipal financial systems, there was nothing stopping them from manipulating client bills, erasing records, and corrupting billing data.
-Traditional perimeter defenses failed because they assumed breach would never happen — not what happens after.
+Traditional perimeter defenses failed because they assumed breach would never happen — not what happens after is we came up with a suitable solution.

 **Our Solution — Sentinel Grid V2**